 - Achieve practical management actions and on-ground works which enhance conservation values and/or tackle the causes of coast and marine degradation.

 The Board can provide grants of up to 80% of the total cost of approved projects.
-Applicants must contribute a minimum of 20% of the total project costs, which can comprise cash or in-kind support.
+Applicants contribute a minimum of 20% of the total project cost, which may comprise cash or in-kind support.
 Volunteer group(s) need to partner with a coastal council, and the council will administer the grant on behalf of the volunteer group(s).

 The maximum Board contribution per application is $10,000 (GST exclusive).